garylirocks/quickrefs/terraform.markdown

 - `terraform plan`

     - Produces an execution plan for you to review
-    - `terraform plan -refresh-only` outputs a plan showing what has been changed to the resources, you need to apply the plan to update the state file.
-If you want those changes, you SHOULD update your config.
+    - `terraform plan -refresh-only` outputs a plan showing what has been changed to the remote resources, you need to apply the plan to bring the changes to the state file.

+      ```sh
+      terraform plan -refresh-only -output "refresh.plan"
+      terraform apply "refresh.plan"
+      ```

 - `terraform apply`